How to Write an Email to a College Admissions Office

 • Signature: Include your name, phone number, and any relevant details.

-Email to Address a Specific Concern
+Email Example to Address a Specific Concern

 If a student has a specific concern, the email should clearly state the issue.
 This helps the admissions office assist effectively.